PanGalacticTech/project_template/[2]system_specification.md

 > 24v Power input will be via XT60 Connector mounted directly on PCB.

 **[HL.5]**
-> MCU will be integrated to PCB with uBlox Wifi adaptor.
+> MCU will be AtMega328p integrated to PCB with ESP32-WROOM-32UE as a WiFi tranciever.
 MCU will take ADC readings from 2 Allegro ACS712 current sensing modules,
 > one between the DC/DC module and the 12v bus, the other between the 2nd DC/DC module and the 5v bus.
+Each MCU

 **[HL.5, HL.6]**
 > A voltage divider will be used with an additional ADC input to monitor the voltage of the 12v bus. <br>